KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 .. figure:: media/image065.png

-Sunburst chart - defining attributes and measure
+   Sunburst chart - defining attributes and measures

 .. _exampleofdatsetsunburst:
 .. table:: Example of dataset for the sunburst chart.